Integrated accounting software: Key features and top solutions

 Expense and vendor purchasing management

-For instance, employee spending on SaaS apps can spiral out of control if the company does not maintain a spending policy.
+For instance, employee spending on SaaS apps can spiral out of control if your company does not maintain a spending policy.
 Tools such as Ramp help companies centralize SaaS vendor spending and nip problems such as shadow IT and duplicate expenses in the bud.

-An integrated accounting system brings all expense accounting and reporting onto a single platform, thus automating GL creation.
+An integrated accounting system brings all expense accounting and reporting onto a single platform, automating GL creation.
 The result is less manual work for accountants and more time for value-added financial planning and analysis.

 Cash reconciliation